sarahimireles/q4-reports/README.md

 ## Front-end Developer Assessment

-Welcome,
+### Welcome.

-Please find in this repository my solution to the Technical Test.
+#### Please find in this repository my solution to the Technical Test.

 Some changes you will see are:

--Typo fixed in the main.js file, at the end of line 8 -Changes on the main.css file, where I have changed:
+-Typo fixed in the main.js file, at the end of line 8

+-Changes on the main.css file, where I have changed:

-    -the type of selectors >> instead of "#" to "." as it is not always recommendable to use "#" if avoidable -naming on the selectors to match the elements being styled -styles for the report to show appropriately as required, including the responsive -the code was tested for IE and Edge using BitBar(Live Browser Testing) with the URL provided by CodePen Live view, which showed no issues
+    -the type of selectors >> instead of "#" to "." as it is not always recommendable to use "#" if avoidable

+    -naming on the selectors to match the elements being styled

+    -styles for the report to show appropriately as required, including the responsive

+    -the code was tested for IE and Edge using BitBar(Live Browser Testing) with the URL provided by CodePen Live view, which showed no issues

 ----